Countdown (supermarket)

-Countdown is an Australian-owned New Zealand full-service supermarket chain and subsidiary of Woolworths New Zealand, itself a subsidiary of Australia's Bella Vista’s Woolworths Group.
-It is one of two supermarket chains in New Zealand in terms of number of stores, although the rival Foodstuffs chain has a larger number of premises including smaller retail stores in rural areas.
+Countdown was an Australian-owned New Zealand full-service supermarket chain and subsidiary of Woolworths New Zealand, itself a subsidiary of Australia's Woolworths Group.
+It was one of two supermarket chains in New Zealand, the other being Foodstuffs.

-There are 184 Countdown stores, with 61 in Auckland.
+Until the brand's rebranding, there were 194 Countdown stores, with 61 in Auckland.

+In July 2023, the company announced that all Countdown stores would be rebranded back to Woolworths, the name of the parent company and name of the supermarket used in Australia.
+The rebrand came into effect from early 2024 with signage changing over the following two years.

 History

 Discount supermarket chain (1981–2008)

-In May 1981, the first Countdown market opened at Northlands Shopping Centre in the Christchurch suburb of Papanui by Rattrays Wholesale.
-The Rattrays Wholesale Group included the Rattrays Cash and Carry warehouses, tobacco vans, now known as the Red Arrow Distributors fleet, and also included the SuperValue group of franchised supermarkets.
+The first Countdown Foodbarn store opened in May 1981 at the Northlands Shopping Centre in Christchurch.
+The store was owned by Rattrays Wholesale.
+The Rattrays Wholesale Group later included Rattrays Cash and Carry warehouses, tobacco vans (latter known as Red Arrow Distributors) and the SuperValue franchised supermarkets.
+By the end of 1981, stores had opened in Sydenham and New Brighton.

+In 1992, Foodland Associated Limited bought J. Rattray & Son (which included Countdown) for $175 Million (NZD) from the Magnum Corporation.

-In October 1993, Foodland Associated Limited (FAL) bought the majority shareholding in Progressive Enterprises from Coles Myer and, shortly after, bought all remaining public shares and delisted Progressive Enterprises from the New Zealand stock exchange.
-With this purchase, Progressive Enterprises became the parent company for a number of FAL brands.
-Progressive Enterprises consisted of Foodtown Supermarkets, Countdown, Georgie Pie, Rattrays and Supervalue.
+Foodland acquired the majority shareholding of Progressive Enterprises from Coles Myer in 1993 and shortly after sold Countdown & Rattray to Progressive Enterprises.
+Progressive was later delisted from the New Zealand stock exchange in 1999.

-In 2006, Foodland Associated Limited (FAL) Australia, purchased the Countdown/Rattrays business.
-This acquisition was then followed by gaining a majority shareholding in Progressive Enterprises Limited, including General Distributors Limited, trading as Foodtown.

-On 17 June 2002, Progressive Enterprises bought Woolworths (NZ) Ltd from Hong Kong-based owners Dairy Farm Group.
-The sale saw Progressive Enterprises's supermarket brands Foodtown, Countdown, 3 Guys, SuperValue and FreshChoice joined by Woolworths, Big Fresh and Price Chopper.
-As a result, Progressive Enterprises increased its share of the New Zealand grocery market to approximately 45%.

-In 2003 Progressive Enterprises closed its Auckland and Christchurch distribution centres and rehired the redundant workers.

 During the period of 1993–2005, Countdown changed from a foodmarket type format offering mainly groceries to a "full-service discount supermarket".
 The stores vary in size due to the consolidation of brands after the merger with Woolworths (NZ) Ltd. A number of Big Fresh, Price Chopper, and 3 Guys stores were rebranded to Countdown stores during after this merger.

+FAL bought Woolworths (NZ) Ltd. from its Hong Kong-based owners Dairy Farm Group in 2002.
+The sale saw Progressives brands (Foodtown, Countdown, 3 Guys, SuperValue and FreshChoice) joined by Woolworths, Big Fresh and Price Chopper.
+With the purchase Progressives market share increased to around 45% of the NZ market.

-On 24 November 2005, Australian company Woolworths Limited purchased Progressive Enterprises from Foodland Associated Limited.
+In 2003, Progressive Enterprises closed its Auckland and Christchurch distribution centres and rehired the redundant workers.
+Woolworths Limited of Australia purchased Progressive Enterprises from Foodland Associated Limited on 24 November 2005.

 In October 2006, Progressive Enterprises announced a discount fuel scheme with Gull Petroleum and Shell to offer discounts on petrol when shoppers spend $40 or more in their Woolworths, Foodtown or Countdown stores.
 This scheme was similar to the one their parent company Woolworths Limited offered in Australia.
-The Australian Competition & Consumer Commission investigated whether this activity was anticompetitive, the result of which was an undertaking by the parent company to change its methods of offering fuel discounts in Australia.
+The Australian Competition & Consumer Commission investigated whether the activity was anticompetitive.
+The result of which was an undertaking by the parent company to change its methods of offering fuel discounts in Australia.
 Foodstuffs stores in New Zealand also offered fuel discounts at BP and their own New World and Pak'nSave fuel sites.

 In July 2008, Onecard, which could previously only be used at Woolworths and Foodtown, was extended to Countdown.

 In October 2008, Countdown had 13 stores.